retailnext/multihealthcheck/README.md

 `multihealthcheck` is a health check aggregator.

-When `multihealtcheck` receives an http request, it makes parallel requests in turn to the configured http/https health check targets.
+When `multihealthcheck` receives an http request, it makes parallel requests in turn to the configured http/https health check targets.
 If all the defined health checks are OK, it returns a 200 OK.
 Otherwise, it returns a 500 DOWN.